zomtec2311/santacloud/README.md

 - It is recommended to download or install this app directly from the [Nextcloud App store](https://apps.nextcloud.com).
 - Alternatively you can download the [last santacloud release](https://github.com/zomtec2311/santacloud/releases) based on this repository.

-Once your app is ready follow the [instructions](https://) to upload it to the Appstore.
+To get started follow the [instructions](https://) to fill the advent calendar's doors with your content.

 ## Resources